grace000/erversay/README.md

  3. OPTIONS request(/method_options and /method_options2)
  4. POST request(/echo_body), note: you'll need to add a body of text to your request

- Sending a GET request to /get_with_body will incur a response with the requests allowed on that path.
+ Sending a GET request to /get_with_body will incur a response with the methods allowed on that path.
 Sending a request to any other path will invoke a not found response.

  ### Running Tests
  In the terminal window, navigate to the project's root folder and run the following command: